CiviCooP/be.aivl.streetimport/README.md

 ### Offset days for SDD ###
 When the mandate is created, this is the number of days that will be added to the start date before the first transaction will be done.

+### Offset days for follow up activity ###
+When the follow up activity is created, the activity will be scheduled for the run date + the amount of days specified in this setting.

 ### Phone type for landlines ###
 The phone type that will be used for the first and second land ('normal') phone numbers in the donor CSV record.